J-Lo And A-Rod ‘See A Future Together’: What’s Next For Rumored Power Couple?

 “They definitely see a future together.”

 The New York Daily News also mentioned another key similarity between the former New York Yankees star infielder and the veteran hitmaker and Hollywood actress – their many high-profile relationships.
-Lopez had previously dated the likes of Ben Affleck, Puff Daddy, Wesley Snipes, and most recently the aforementioned Drake, and was also married thrice, with her marriage to fellow singer Marc Anthony lasting ten years.
+Lopez had previously dated the likes of Ben Affleck, Puff Daddy, Wesley Snipes, and most recently the aforementioned Drake, and was also married thrice, with her marriage to fellow singer Marc Anthony lasting 10 years.
 Rodriguez, on the other hand, had been married six years to Cynthia Scurtis, and after his divorce, dated actresses Kate Hudson, Cameron Diaz, and Demi Moore, singer Madonna, and businesswoman Anne Wojcicki.

 If J-Lo and A-Rod are indeed dating, this comes more than a decade after they had first met as “casual acquaintances,” as Us Weekly added.
 With Rodriguez still in the prime of his career, he had notably posed with Lopez and then-husband Anthony at a 2005 game.
 And in the years that passed, he had dated the aforementioned high-profile women and others, but secretly nurtured a crush on J-Lo, a crush that had apparently been harbored up to present day.